secdev02/Network-Support/COOKIE_EDITOR_GUIDE.md

 4. Choose format:
    - **"Export as JSON (Our Format)"** → metadata-rich format
    - **"Export for Cookie-Editor"** → Cookie-Editor compatible
+   - **"Export for EditThisCookie"** → EditThisCookie compatible

 ### From Cookie-Editor Extension

 1. Open Cookie-Editor in your browser
 2. Click "Export" button
 3. Choose "Export as JSON"
+4. Save file
+5. Import into Session Replay

+### From EditThisCookie Extension

+1. Open EditThisCookie in your browser
+2. Click "Export" button (cookie icon)
+3. Cookies exported as JSON
 4. Save file
 5. Import into Session Replay